undrivendev/template-webapi-aspnet/README.md

 I found implementations of similar samples/templates to often be overly complicated and over-engineered (IMO).
 This is an effort to create a more approachable, more maintainable solution that can be used as a starting point for the majority of real-world projects while, at the same time, striving to reach a sensible balance between flexibility and complexity.

 ## Features
-- Based on .NET 6 for Long Term Support
+- Based on .NET 7 to have access to the latest features
-- Simplified .NET 6 startup hosting model
+- Simplified Startup.cs hosting model
 - [CQRS](https://docs.microsoft.com/en-us/azure/architecture/patterns/cqrs) with full separation between Read and Write repositories
 - Simple [Mediator](https://en.wikipedia.org/wiki/Mediator_pattern) abstraction for CQRS and implementation relying on the chosen Dependency Injection container (see [HumbleMediator](https://en.wikipedia.org/wiki/Mediator_pattern))
 - Project structure following [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) principles